Patatas bravas are one of the first dishes I tried in Spain and couldn’t resist making it at home.

 Travel Inspired Recipes: Patatas Bravas

-Long before traveling to Barcelona I took a note of Spanish tapas.
+Long before traveling to Barcelona, I took a note of Spanish tapas.
 Small open-faced sandwiches with different toppings looked back at me as I scrolled from one blog to another, looking for any details about these Spanish appetizers.
-Thus, you can imagine my surprise when a waiter at El Mirador del Carmelo placed a plate with potatoes, patatas bravas, on our table.
+So you can imagine my surprise when a waiter at El Mirador del Carmelo placed a plate with potatoes, patatas bravas, on our table.

 What are Patatas Bravas?

 Patatas bravas is one of the favorite tapas in Spain.
 The dish was originated and patented in Madrid.
 It’s believed that La Casa Perico and La Casona (none of them exist today) were the first places to serve this Spanish delicacy.
 According to other theories, Madrid’s Las Bravas, a small bar opened in La Latina district in 1933, is responsible for the creation of patatas bravas.

 The method of cooking this dish is very simple: peel and cut potatoes in irregular chunks, fry and dress them in spicy tomato sauce.

 Some people insist that the name “patatas bravas” comes from cayenne pepper, an essential ingredients of the sauce.
 Beer or wine, frequent companions of this Spanish classic, help calm the spice.
 This might be one of the reasons why every bar in the country offers you patatas bravas as a favorite appetizer to go with your drink.

 Even though the original recipe asks for fried potatoes, I prefer to add a healthy twist to it and bake my patatas bravas.
 Additionally, coconut oil with its higher resistance to heat almost always replace olive oil when cooking or frying in my kitchen.
 Without further ado, let’s jump to patatas bravas recipe.